steveiliop56/tinyauth-docs/docs/community/caddy.md

 ## Secure a service

-Place any service behind tinyauth, the only addition you need to secure a service is the reusable snippet, called `tinyauth_forwarder`, we created earlier:
+Place any service behind Tinyauth, the only addition you need to secure a service is the reusable snippet, called `tinyauth_forwarder`, we created earlier:

 ```yaml
 caddy.import: tinyauth_forwarder *
 ```

-Using whoami as an example, it might look like this:
+Using Whoami as an example, it might look like this:

 ```yaml
 whoami: